relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

 If the offset has an *Id* > `0`, and the offset with that *Id* exists, the existing offset is updated to match what was requested.

 The request and response structure are the same as those for the [Create](#create-offsets) and [Update](#update-offsets) APIs.

+To upsert an offset on a document, the user making the request must have Object and Item Level permissions to Edit the document.

 <div class="note">Use this API at your own risk!
 <br/>